Covariant holographic negativity from the entanglement wedge in AdS$_3/$CFT$_2$: Introduction

-Given the exciting progress described above in the holographic characterization of the entanglement entropy in dual $CFT_d$s it was a critical issue to obtain a corresponding holographic description for the entanglement negativity.
+Given the exciting progress described above in the holographic characterization of entanglement entropy in dual $CFT_d$s it was a critical issue to obtain a corresponding holographic description for the entanglement negativity.
 Following preliminary investigations in this direction reported in \cite {Rangamani:2014ywa} a proposal for the holographic entanglement negativity was advanced for various bipartite states in a $CFT_{1+1}$ \cite{Chaturvedi:2016rcn,Malvimat:2017yaj,Jain:2017sct,Malvimat:2018txq} in the $AdS_3/CFT_2$ scenario.
 This involved specific algebraic sums of the lengths of bulk geodesics homologous to appropriate combinations of the intervals in question and exactly reproduced the corresponding $CFT_{1+1}$ replica technique results in the large central charge limit.
 Subsequently a similar proposal for the covariant holographic entanglement negativity for dual bulk non static $AdS$ geometries was proposed in \cite{Chaturvedi:2016opa,Jain:2017uhe,Malvimat:2018ood} which also reproduced the corresponding $CFT_{1+1}$ replica technique results in the large central charge limit for various bipartite states including time dependent states in $CFT_{1+1}$ dual to bulk Vaidya-$AdS_3$ geometries.
 A higher dimensional extension of the above construction was proposed in \cite{Chaturvedi:2016rft,Parul,Jain:2018bai,Basak:2020bot} for a generic $AdS_{d+1}/CFT_d$ scenario.
-However a bulk proof of the above assertions for generic $AdS/CFT$ scenarios remained a non trivial open issue for further investigations.
+A bulk proof of the above holographic conjecture, based on replica symmetry breaking saddles for the bulk gravitational path integral in \cite{Dong:2021clv} has been proposed recently in \cite{KumarBasak:2020ams} for the $AdS_{d+1}/CFT_d$ scenario.
+Note that this proof is restricted to spherically entangling surfaces whereas it remains a non trivial open issue for generic subsystem geometries.